malzubairi/age-website/docs/intro/setup.md

 ## Pre-Installation

+In order to use AGE, you must first install Postgre DB version 11 or 12, since the apache AGE works as an extension of Postgre DB.

 Install the following essential libraries according to each OS.
 Building AGE from source depends on the following Linux libraries (Ubuntu package names shown below):